-The Odonata Records Committee (ORC) was set up by the BDS for this purpose in 1998.
-The committee comprises a small group of experienced dragonfly specialists who critically assess sight records of the rarest migrant dragonflies.
+The Odonata Records Committee (ORC) was set up by the BDS in 1998, comprising a small group of experienced dragonfly specialists who critically assess sight records of the rarest migrant dragonflies.
 The ORC normally considers records from Britain, including the Isle of Man, and additionally is happy to advise on Channel Islands records.
-Records for Ireland – both North and South – are handled separately.
+Records for the whole of Ireland are handled separately.

 What the committee does

-The ORC only deals with the rarest species - those for which just a handful of records exist or which are seen in very small numbers each year.
-These currently include Southern Emerald Damselfly, Vagrant Emperor, Scarlet Darter, Vagrant Darter and anything even rarer.
+The ORC only deals with the rarest species, currently Southern Emerald Damselfly Lestes barbarus, Vagrant Emperor Anax ephippiger, Scarlet Darter Crocothemis erythraea, Vagrant Darter Sympetrum vulgatum and anything rarer.
 Records of Willow Emerald Damselfly and Southern Migrant Hawker away from current known breeding areas are also considered.
-The ORC no longer assesses records of Lesser Emperor or Small Red-eyed Damselfly, and has never dealt with sightings of Red-veined or Yellow-winged Darters, since these have always been seen more regularly.
-Also in general, the Committee does not consider records of established British Isles species outside their normal range within Britain (“local rarities”).
-These are normally assessed at the county level, but again we are more than happy to assist local recorders if requested.
+The ORC no longer assesses records of Lesser Emperor or Small Red-eyed Damselfly, and has never dealt with sightings of Red-veined or Yellow-winged Darters, since these have usually been seen more regularly.
+Also, in general, the Committee does not consider records of established British species outside their normal range within ('local rarities').All of these are normally assessed at the county level, but again we are happy to assist local recorders if requested.

 Finally, if you have seen a dragonfly that you think could be a rare migrant, but you are not completely sure of the identification, then we might be able to assist, especially if you have a good description or photograph.
-You may however prefer to contact your local county recorder in the first instance.
-In either case, it is far more important that you submit your record to someone, than not submit it at all.
+You may, however, prefer to contact your local county recorder in the first instance, who may even be in a position to go and look for the dragonfly.
+In either case, it is far more important that you submit your record to someone than not submit it at all.